stephencarlson527/stephencarlson527/README.md

 - 👋 Hi, I’m @stephencarlson527
-- 👀 I’m interested in modern art, games, and technology
+- 👀 My Hobbies include modern art, games, and technology
-- 🌱 I’m currently continuing my learning on ReactJS, Vue JS and React Native
+- 🌱 I’m currently searching for my next full time position
-- 📫 How to reach me - work: stephen.carlson@wwt.com | personal: scdesignlife@gmail.com
+- 📫 How to reach me: scdesignlife@gmail.com | https://www.linkedin.com/in/stephen-carlson-884b7872

 <!---
 stephencarlson527/stephencarlson527 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.